rookie-ninja/rk-docs/content/en/docs/Bootstrapper/Getting started/grpc-golang/_index.md

 grpc:
   - name: greeter
     ...
-    gw:
-      ...
     gwMappingFilePaths:
       - "api/v1/gw_mapping.yaml"  # Boot will look for gateway mapping files and load information into memory
     sw:
       enabled: true
       jsonPath: "api/gen/v1"      # Boot will look for swagger config files from this folder
 ```

 ### 2.Validate